codeshaine/codeshaine/README.md

 ## 📫 Contact

-If you share my passion for creating cozy and friendly websites or if you'd like to discuss frontend and backend development, please don't hesitate to reach out at axioznot05@gmail.com.
+If you have any questions regarding my projects or if you want to reach out to me, please don't hesitate to contact me at axioznot05@gmail.com.

-Let's build a web that's not just functional, but also warm and inviting! 😊
+Lets build projects that impress ourself..! 😊